KQM-git/TCL/docs/evidence/general-mechanics/bugs.md

 **Added:** <Version date="2021-04-05" />
 **Last tested:** <VersionHl date="2021-04-05" />

-**Finding:** Energy Particles don't stop moving even when you open a pause menu.
+**Finding:** Elemental Particles don't stop moving even when you open a pause menu.
 You can absorb Particles while in a pause menu.
 Works in every menu most notably adventure book and wish menu allowing it to be used in abyss.

 **Evidence:**